Meet the NFU Sugar Board

 John Scott

-John grows just over 3,000 tonnes of beet on marginal land, 12 miles from the Newark Factory.
+John grows just more than 3,000 tonnes of beet on marginal land, 12 miles from the Newark Factory.
+He represents the interests of sugar beet growers on the Red Tractor Combinable Crops and Sugar Beet TAC (Technical Advisory Committee).

 A first generation farmer, he studied Agriculture at Reading before going into the computer industry in a technical role.